-Over the 1969-2016 sample period, non-metro counties averaged 35 percent more of their income in the form of total transfers than metro counties, and 45 percent higher share of income maintenance, but as Figure 8 shows, that gap started out wide and progressively narrowed over time as metro counties caught up.
+Over the 1969-2016 sample period, non-metro counties averaged 35 percent more of their income in the form of total transfers than metro counties, and 45 percent higher share of income maintenance.
+However, as Figure 8 shows, that gap started out wide and progressively narrowed over time as metro counties caught up.
 In 1969, 8.6 (1.4) percent of rural county resident's income was from all transfers (income maintenance), while 5.8 (0.75) percent of urban resident's income was from those same transfers.
 By 2016, those ratios were 13.7 (2.4) and 11.6 (1.9) percent for rural and urban counties, respectively.
 The social safety net is rising in importance for both rural and urban residents, and even though the rate of growth was faster in urban areas, rural residents are still receiving 20 percent more of their income from transfers than urban residents.

-The next four figures present county-level maps of the continental U.S. containing the transfer shares for 1970 and 2015 to highlight the spatial evolution of safety-net growth, with Figures 9 and 10 the share of income from all transfers, and Figures 11 and 12 the share of income from income maintenance transfers.
+The next four figures present county-level maps of the continental U.S. containing the transfer shares for 1970 and 2015 to highlight the spatial evolution of safety-net growth, with Figures 9 and 10 depicting the share of income from all transfers, and Figures 11 and 12 the share of income from income maintenance transfers.
 In the figures, the darker the shade, the greater the share of income from transfers, where in each figure the first group is up to the 5th percentile, the second group the 5th-50th percentiles, the third group the 50th-95th percentiles, and finally the top 5 percentiles.
-In Figure 9 we see that in 1970 the typical county with more than 6.5 percent of income in the form of transfers was rural, and that some areas already had high concentrations, namely central Appalachia, the Mississippi Delta region, and some Native American rural counties in the Mountain West.
-These three areas are historically classified as "persistently poor" using the USDA definition (Islam, Minier, and Ziliak 2015; Weber and Miller 2017).
-Over the next 45 years, with the possible exception of some of the most economically vibrant major urban centers and select rural counties, Figure 10 shows that greater reliance on transfers was widespread.
-However, the counties with very high rates, in excess of 1 in 5 dollars, continue to be found in rural areas, and in particular those areas most associated with persistent poverty.
-This also holds in Figures 11 and 12 for income maintenance transfers, where the isolation of the five persistently poor regions (the three mentioned previously plus the 'Black Belt' region in the Carolinas to Alabama, and the Texas border counties) is even more pronounced.
+In Figure 9 we see that in 1970 the typical county with more than 6.5 percent of income in the form of transfers was rural, and some areas already had high concentrations, namely central Appalachia, the Mississippi Delta region, and some Native poverty.
+This also holds in Figures 11 and 12 for income maintenance transfers, where the isolation of the five persistently poor regions (the three mentioned plus the 'Black Belt' region in the Carolinas to Alabama, and the Texas border counties) is even more pronounced.